aetonsi/pwsh__Openssl/README.md

 # pwsh__Openssl
-Powershell module with utils to encrypt and decrypt files with OpenSSL (using `aes-256-cbc` with 1mil iterations).
+Powershell tools to encrypt and decrypt files with OpenSSL.

+Uses `aes-256-cbc` with 1 million iterations.

 # Usage
 ```powershell